Ram-N/weatherData/example_PWS.md

 Then click on the 'change station' tab, and that gives us dozens of PWS nearby.

-Let us use the one of these stations for this example, with the code of **KFLCOCON2.** That code is important.
+Let us use the one of these stations for this example, with the code of **KFLMIAMI88.** That code is important, because we use that in the functions.

 ####Usage: getSummarizedWeather(stationID, start_date, end_date, station_type="id")